 Each student was assigned one quilt for the class project.
 First, they performed a formal visual analysis using their skilled first impressions.
 Then, they listened to the artist talk about each piece and wrote a reflection.
 Finally, they researched and analyzed how the works fit within the larger picture of modern and contemporary art, using the themes covered in class.
 The students pulled each of the three parts of this project into a final paper.

 “Instead of writing a paper on a work of art that’s been written about over and over, it was so exciting to write about a work of art that hadn’t been written about in a scholarly way before,” said senior Fiona Dwyer, who is earning a B.S.S. in Devised and Ensemble Based Theatre in Marginalized Communities.
 “It made me feel like I was actually learning to be an expert in the field, not just a student in a class.”

 Senior psychology major Zakkiyya Ali was also a student in the Modern Art course.
 She found many ways to tie what she was learning back to her major and enjoyed being able to spend the entire block on interpreting art.

 “As a senior, I have gotten pretty familiar with the block plan, so it was nice to dive into the world of Modern art in 18 days,” Ali said.
 We got to really know the work of the feature artist.”

-As a final step, Wolfmeyer will take the students’ work and will create a video display for his professional website.
+As a final step, Wolfmeyer took the students’ work and created a video display for his professional website.